TSS & OSAP Skills Assessment

 How to Apply

-Submit high-resolution colour scans of all your documentary evidence via WeTransfer (use the free version only) to email@example.com for your Pre-assessment and Eligibility Check.
-You should provide a detailed CV, letters of employment, payslips, workplace menus, education qualifications, and your passport copy.
-Please refer to the Document Checklist for the full list of documents required and instructions.
+Submit high-resolution colour scans of all your original documentary evidence via WeTransfer (free version) to email@example.com for your Pre-assessment and Eligibility Check.
+You should provide a detailed CV, letters of employment, payslips, workplace menus, education qualifications, and your passport.
+Please refer to the Document Checklist for the full list of documents required to commence your Pre-Assessment.

 Am I Eligible to Apply for Skills Assessment?